-This building is equipped with motion sensors.
-Displayed items must be securely fastened to the wall to prevent triggering the motion-sensitive security system.
+This building is equipped with motion sensors and security cameras.
+Displayed items-student work must be securely fastened to the wall to prevent triggering the motion-sensitive security system.

 Student Council

 Homerooms in grades 4-6 select representatives to serve on the intermediate Student Council.
 The purpose of this group is to provide opportunities for developing leadership and to allow students a voice related to building activities.
 This group meets approximately once per month during the school day.